gnuunixchad/dwl/README.md

 dwl has the following additional dependencies if XWayland support is enabled:
 - libxcb
 - libxcb-wm
-- wlroots (compiled with X11 support)
+- wlroots0.18 (compiled with X11 support)
 - Xwayland (runtime only)

 To enable XWayland, you should uncomment its flags in `config.mk`.